HarshDhanani/GitStatus/README.md

-# GitStatus
-IMP GIT COMMANDS

------------------------FIRST ROUND----------------------
-Commands:
-{FIRST TIME ONLY}

-git init --> for create an empty git repo(local)
+# GitStatus: Important Git Commands

+This guide provides a list of important Git commands that you might need to use.

+## First Round

+These commands are typically used when you're setting up your Git repository for the first time.

+1. `git init`
+   - This command creates an empty Git repository locally.

-git remote add origin "REMOTE URL"
+2. `git remote add origin "REMOTE URL"`

-git status

-git add -A

---> this command will send all the files to the staging area (check with 'git status' command that everyhting is in green or not)

-{Before doing commit first time we need to execure this 2 commands}
+   - This command links your local repository to the remote one.

+3. `git status`
+   - This command shows the status of your local repository.

+4. `git add -A`
+   - This command stages all changes for commit.
+You can check if everything is staged correctly by running `git status` and ensuring everything is green.

+Before making your first commit, you need to set up your Git user name and email:

-git config --global user.name "YOUR NAME" git config --gloabal user.email "YOUR EMAIL"
+5. `git config --global user.name "YOUR NAME"`
+6. `git config --global user.email "YOUR EMAIL"`

-git commit -m "YOUR COMMIT MESSAGE/COMMENT" git push -u origin master --> this will send all the files from git(local) to github(remote)

--->then it will ask you the remote user and password

--->after editing some code on remote url you have sync with the local repo as well for that the command is
+7. `git commit -m "YOUR COMMIT MESSAGE/COMMENT"`
+   - This command commits your changes with a message.

+8. `git push -u origin master`
+   - This command pushes all changes from your local repository to the remote one.
+You'll be prompted to enter your remote username and password.

+If you've made some changes on the remote repository and want to sync them with your local one, use this command:

-git pull origin master
+9. `git pull origin master`

-------------------SECOND ROUND-------------------
-status
-add
-commit
+## Second Round

+These commands are used for regular work with your Git repository:

+1. `git status`
+   - Check the status of your local repository.

+2. `git add`
+   - Stage changes for commit.

+3. `git commit`
+   - Commit your changes.